-On July 19, 2016, the Company entered into an agreement to lease its portable Silver Hart Flotation Plant to MGX Minerals Inc. ("MGX") for a maximum of 6 months.
-MGX is permitted to transport the Flotation Plant at its own cost to Cranbrook, BC to conduct a bulk sample at its Driftwood Creek magnesium project and will pay all costs to make the Plant operational.
-As compensation for the use of the Plant, MGX issued to the Company 300,000 common shares.
+On July 19, 2016, the Company entered into an agreement to lease its portable Silver Hart Flotation Plant to MGX Minerals Inc. ("MGX") for a maximum of 6 months, which term was extending to April 30, 2018 by agreement dated July 20, 2017.
+Pursuant to the terms of the agreement, MGX was permitted to transport the Flotation Plant at its own cost to Cranbrook, BC to conduct a bulk sample at its Driftwood Creek magnesium project and has paid all costs to make the Plant operational.
+As compensation for the use of the Plant, MGX issued to the Company 300,000 common shares during fiscal year end 2016, and a further 100,000 on October 27, 2017 together with a cash payment of \$15,000.